Daniel (Dan) Hickmott

 Selected Publications

-I have highlighted three of my favourite publications below but you can see the rest of my publications from the Publications page.
+I have highlighted three of my favourite publications below but the the rest of my publications are on the Publications page.

 A scoping review of studies on computational thinking in K–12 mathematics classrooms